russellballestrini/russell.ballestrini.net/content/2017-03-23-selenium-grid-on-kubernetes.rst

  selenium-node-chrome-3809274356-m0b1t   1/1       Running             0          2s
  selenium-node-chrome-3809274356-tjj18   1/1       Running             0          1h

-If you referesh the hub browser window, you should see 4 connected Chrome nodes!
+Finally, if you referesh the hub browser window, you should see 4 connected Chrome nodes!

 .. image:: /uploads/2017/selenium-grid-on-kubernetes-scaled.png
    :width: 500

+If you liked this post, leave me a message in the comments!